http-wasm/http-wasm/http-handler/http-handler.md

   (result  (; features ;) i32)))
 ```

-`enable_features` must be called prior to `next` to have any affect, but may be
+`enable_features` must be called prior to returning from `handle_request` to
-called prior to `handle` to fail fast, for example inside a start function.
+have any affect, but may be called prior to `handle` to fail fast, for example
-Doing so reduces overhead per-call and also allows the guest to fail early on
+inside a start function.
+Doing so reduces overhead per-call and also allows the
-unsupported.
+guest to fail early on unsupported.

-If called during `handle`, any new features are only enabled for the scope of
+If called during `handle_request`, any new features are only enabled for the
-the current request.
-This allows fine-grained access to expensive features such
+scope of the current request.
+This allows fine-grained access to expensive
-as buffering.
-For example, a guest could enable buffering only for specific
+features such as buffering.
+For example, a guest could enable buffering only
-URIs.
+for specific URIs.

 ### Handling unsupported features